Skip to main content

 What about artificial intelligence?

-Artificial intelligence tools will make - and already have made - significant impacts to the ways that investment research is created, described, distributed, consumed, and analyzed.
+Artificial intelligence-powered tools have already brought significant changes to the ways that investment research is created, described, distributed, consumed, and analyzed, and the speed of additional changes is likely to increase.
 One thing that hasn't changed is the importance of structured data.

 In fact, the reason that artificial intelligence-powered content analysis tools need high-quality metadata is similar to the reason that the tools that power traditional searching, filtering, and alerting need it: accuracy and efficiency!